FFongWong/tgs_enhanced/README.md

 Note: if you clone/download from GitHub, you'll need to manually create the public/Videos and public/Thumbnails directories.

-Here's the documentation for the original project from u/SarahEiha
+Here's the documentation for the original project from u/SarahEiha, to whom a huge thanks is due for building the core of TGS and making it available to be built upon!

 >I made a small app in Express to host a local web app that you can use to watch your local WebM collection in VAM using the web browser.
 I recommend being familiar with using the command line but the knowledge is not necessary.
 >